Table of Contents

 – Paris Convention.

-– Singapore Treaty on the Law of Trademarks, as of September 3, 2025.
+– Singapore Treaty on the Law of Trademarks, since September 3, 2025.

-– Vienna Agreement Establishing an International Classification of the Figurative Elements of Marks, as of September 3, 2025.
+– Vienna Agreement Establishing an International Classification of the Figurative Elements of Marks, since September 3, 2025.

-– Nice Agreement Concerning the International Classification of Goods and Services for the Purposes of the Registration of Marks, Geneva Act, as of September 3, 2025.
+– Nice Agreement Concerning the International Classification of Goods and Services for the Purposes of the Registration of Marks, Geneva Act, since September 3, 2025.

 Filing Requirements